mathesar-foundation/mathesar-wiki/meeting-notes/2023-06/2023-06-13-installation-planning-meeting.md

 - User proceeds to add the connection string details of the databases to be managed by Mathesar
 - User then installs the necessary Schema based on the features he requires, for example, DML only schema

-- Additional args/flags that the CLI app could have
-    - Option to disable auth, so that user can get to working Mathesar immediately
-    - Option to permit the API/UI to edit the config file
-- OS Dependencies
-    - Minimum version of python
-        - pyinstaller ships Python interpreter
-    - Python dependencies
-        - zipapp ships with dependencies
-    - C build dependencies, unless we use the precompiled versions of psycopg
-    - postgres server (minimum version)

 ### Someone installing everything on localhost (not just trying it out)
 - If you're using Docker setup: